Dimsterrr/ai-visibility-worldtour-cycling-thesis/README.md

 # Thesis Analysis Repository

 This repository contains the data and notebooks used for the analysis in my thesis.
+The main reproducible analysis is contained in Analysis_Notebook.ipynb.
+This notebook can be run from top to bottom using the CSV files included in the Data folder.

+The data collection notebooks are included for transparency.
+Because online sources and search results can change over time, they may not reproduce the exact same source collection results.
+For the exact sources used for this thesis analysis, refer to the data folder.

 ## How to run the analysis